grandjeanmartin/intellectualcooperation/projects.md

 ## Projects

-This page presents completed or ongoing projects concerning intellectual cooperation. ([Contact us](https://intellectualcooperation.org/about) if you want your project to appear here).
+This page presents completed or ongoing projects concerning intellectual cooperation.
+[Contact us](https://intellectualcooperation.org/about) if you want your project to appear here.

 ## CURRENT PROJECTS
 ---